 - Configuring and testing Azure AD single sign-on

-Adding Atlassian Cloud from the gallery
+Add Atlassian Cloud from the gallery

-In the Azure portal, on the left navigation panel, click Azure Active Directory icon.
+In the Azure portal, in the left pane, select the Azure Active Directory button.

-Configuring and testing Azure AD single sign-on
+Configure and test Azure AD single sign-on

-In this section, you configure and test Azure AD single sign-on with Atlassian Cloud based on a test user called "Britta Simon."
+In this section, you configure and test Azure AD single sign-on with Atlassian Cloud, based on a test user named Britta Simon.

-Configuring Azure AD single sign-on
+Configure Azure AD single sign-on